Curious about how a drum brake works?

 Your brake components are constantly exposed to road debris and brake dust.

 Dust boots prevent dirt and other contaminants from entering the caliper piston.

 If the boots are damaged and can’t do their job, your brake piston gets stuck.
 This results in worn rear drum brakes — which can’t function effectively.

 How To Fix Your Drum Brakes

-If you’re facing any drum brake issues, it’s always safer to take your car to a repair shop or call a mobile mechanic to come over if you don’t have the time to take your vehicle to a garage.
+If you’re facing any drum brake issues, it’s always safer to take your car to a repair shop or call a mobile mechanic to come over if you don’t have the time to take it to a garage.

-Fortunately, you can easily find a mechanic that fits all these criteria:
+And fortunately, you can easily find a mechanic that can do this for you: